caltechlibrary/newt/README.md

 - `/` project folder
   - `htdocs` this directory holds your static content needed by your web application
   - `*.sql` these are the SQL files used by your application to define your models and behaviors in Postgres
-  - `templates` this directory holds your Pandoc templates
+  - `templates` this directory holds your Pandoc or Mustache templates
   - `tests` this directory holds your tests of your data model
   - `application.yaml` would hold the a Newt configuration file (this is an example name for the configuration file)